Nama ERP DocsNama ERP Docs

 JDK Not Found

-Solution: The script will prompt you for the JDK path.
+The tool will prompt you for the JDK path if it cannot find one automatically.
 Enter the full path:

 C:\Program Files\Java\jdk-21